qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

   * `keyboards/top_folder/sub_1/post_config.h`
 * `keyboards/top_folder/post_config.h`

-The `post_config.h` file is for additional post-processing depending on what is specified in the `config.h` file.

-For example, if you define the `IOS_DEVICE_ENABLE` macro in the `keymaps/a_keymap/config.h` file as follows, you can configure the detailed settings accordingly in the `post_config.h` file.
+The `post_config.h` file can be used for additional post-processing, depending on what is specified in the `config.h` file.
+For example, if you define the `IOS_DEVICE_ENABLE` macro in your keymap-level `config.h` file as follows, you can configure more detailed settings accordingly in the `post_config.h` file:

 * `keyboards/top_folder/keymaps/a_keymap/config.h`
   ```c